Protocol Version 1.2

 and relationship

-the terms used throughout Agrest to distinguish between these types of properties.
+are the terms used throughout Agrest to distinguish between these types of properties.

 2. Protocol Conventions